tilezen/vector-datasource/docs/layers.md

 * `id`: The `osm_id` from OpenStreetMap or Natural Earth id
 * `kind`: normalized values between OpenStreetMap and Natural Earth
 * `population`: population integer values from OpenStreetMap or Natural Earth's maximum population value.
+* `population_rank`: A value from 18 down to 0, indicating how large the population is on a particular place.
+A larger value indicates a bigger population.
 * `source`: `openstreetmap`, `naturalearthdata.com`, or `whosonfirst.org`
 * `min_zoom`: a suggested minimum zoom at which the place should become visible based on scalerank and population values from Natural Earth, and invented for OpenStreetMap.
 Note that this is not an integer, and may contain fractional parts.